E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

     PATHTO_TYPE         <extended_path>/("REGFILES" or "DIRNAMES")
     PATHTO_GLOB         <extended_path>/<wildcard for files or dirnames>
 ```
-The "TYPE" and "GLOB" forma allow one to specify multiple objects of a
+The "TYPE" and "GLOB" forms allow one to specify multiple objects of a
 given class (files or directories), or by a wildcard expression.

 ### Full Manifest Generation